 Welcome to The Five Turrets, the gorgeous family-friendly holiday home at the heart of the beautiful Scottish Borders.
-Featured in Cosmopolitan & The Times, The Sunday Times listed us as one of its top 25 UK holiday properties.
+Featured in The Guardian, Cosmopolitan & The Times, it's a Sunday Times top 25 UK holiday property.

 Outside it's all fairytale castle good looks; inside it's a riot of colour, an extraordinary blend of style and substance comfortably sleeping eight people in four big bedrooms.

 With a host of five star reviews it's the perfect luxury self catering alternative to a hotel for families and groups of friends.
-The Times thinks so: it featured The Five Turrets in its selection of the best Scottish hideaways, it was shortlisted in the i travel awards.
-Prices start at just £695 for an exclusive use three night short break.
+Named by The Times in its selection of best Scottish hideaways, it was shortlisted in the i travel awards.
+Prices start at just £750 for an exclusive use short break.

 BEGINS AT THE BORDER

 The Five Turrets offers self-contained, family-friendly accommodation set amidst the stunning scenery of the Scottish Borders.
 Experience the real Scotland just an hour’s drive or train journey from Edinburgh and two hours north of Newcastle.
 There’s everything here for those seeking the full Scottish experience: sensational scenery, centuries of dramatic history, tartan and traditions, wildlife and whisky, walking and cycling, wellbeing and mindfulness, with glorious countryside on the doorstep.
-The real Scotland begins at the border.
+The best of Scotland begins at the border.